Montana Psychology Licensure Requirements

 » What psychology exams are required in Montana?

 » I am already a licensed psychologist in another state; how do I become licensed in Montana by endorsement?

 » How do I renew my psychology license in Montana?

 » How much do psychologists in Montana make?

 Three Steps to Becoming a Psychologist in Montana

 Although the process can seem complicated at first, there are three general steps to becoming a licensed psychologist in Montana.
 First, you will need to earn a bachelor’s degree (and may choose to earn an optional master’s degree in psychology).
 Next, you must complete a doctoral degree in psychology.
+You can earn your doctorate from one of the psychology schools in Montana or from a school in another state that has similar requirements.
 After that, the final step is to complete the Board’s requirements for licensure.
 Below are more details about each of these steps.